Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 ### Remote MCP server

-The remote MCP server from dbt offers both consumption and management use cases without local setup.
+The remote MCP server from dbt offers data consumption use cases without local setup.

 The [remote MCP server](/docs/dbt-ai/setup-remote-mcp) connects to the <Constant name="dbt_platform" /> via HTTP and requires no local installation.
 This option is useful when:
 - You don't want to or are restricted from installing additional software on your system.